Be sure to sure read our earlier Spring Cleaning article: Tech recycling starts at the Property Office.

 If your computer is unexpectedly wiped, lost, or damaged, you can download CrashPlan’s copy of your documents to a new computer.
 You can also restore files from a previous backup to recover files that are now inaccessible.
 This feature is especially helpful in the event of a ransomware attack.

-If you’re unable to attend, you can contact the IS&T Service Desk for help with the software, including installation on computers you use at work or at home.
+If you have questions about anti-virus software or backing up your computer, contact the IS&T Service Desk including installation of Sophos and CrashPlan on computers you use at work or at home.